pistakilla/Xytox-Ammomatic/README.md

 # Xytox Ammomatic
-Xytox Ammomatic Allows players to buy ammo for weapons.
+Xytox Ammomatic allows players to buy ammo for weapons.
 This includes Pack-A-Punched weapons too.
 This mod was inspired by the cut perk machine from waw known by the same name.
 Great for servers and coop matches!

 # Features
 * Ammomatic machines in all the maps (see locations below)